 The Sierra Foothill Beekeepers Association was started in 2010 to serve hobbyist beekeepers in Mariposa, Tuolumne, Calaveras and Amador Counties of Central California.
 We encourage sustainable, treatment free beekeeping practices and promote beekeeping with local genetic stock which has proven ability to thrive at our elevation, climate and with the plant life that blooms here.
 Our association provides education in the form of classes, mentoring and educational outreach.
 Meetings are held monthly from February through October in Mariposa, Jamestown and Jackson.
-If you have questions or would like more information, please see our Contact page on this website or call 209-965-7322.
+If you have questions or would like more information, please see our Contact page on this website or call 209-288-4945 (New Number).

 The mission of the Sierra Foothill Beekeepers Association is to facilitate education and community awareness about honeybees, beekeeping and native pollinators within the Sierra Nevada Foothills of California while actively encouraging responsible, sustainable beekeeping practices.
 This mission is supported by the following activities: